Detecting Majorana fermions in quasi-one-dimensional topological phases using nonlocal order parameters: Phases with added Translation Symmetry

-\textbf{N Chain Systems}.
-Consider a system of N identical, interacting topological superconducting chains of spinless fermions with $\ZN$ translation symmetry transverse to the infinite chain length.
-The geometry is that of a cylinder with finite circumference N. We first seek to understand the symmetric fermionic phases, which cannot be distinguished from each other through local measurements.
-One way to identify the gapped quantum phases is to classify the corresponding bosonic phases using results from the group cohomology approach to classification.\cite{ChenCOM} Alternatively, the fermionic phases can be identified directly by analyzing fermionic symmetry operators, as in \cite{TurnerClass}.
-We give a correspondence between the two descriptions specific to $\Ztwo \times \ZN$.
+Consider a system of $N$ identical, interacting topological superconducting chains of spinless fermions with $\ZN$ translation symmetry transverse to the infinite chain length.
+The geometry is that of a cylinder with finite circumference $N$.
+We first seek to understand the \textbf{symmetric fermionic phases}, that is, phases with no broken symmetries.
+One way to identify them is to identify the corresponding bosonic phases, in part using results from the group cohomology approach to classification.\cite{ChenCOM,ChenScience} Alternatively, the fermionic phases can be identified directly by analyzing fermionic symmetry operators, as in Ref. \citenum{TurnerClass}.
+We do both and give a correspondence between the two descriptions.
 We then illustrate with models for the phases.